a34729t/SwiftMessagePosting/README.md

 ### TODO

-* Create post/comment VC should be the same one (to avoid duplicated code)
 * Add a menu button from main screen
 * Add a storyboard or VC for new user story

+### DONE

+* Create post/comment VC should be the same one (to avoid duplicated code)
+* XCode 6b6 developer certs fixed

 ### NOTE